Emergency-Response-Demo/erdemo.io/gettingstarted.md

 ## 1.2.
 Pre-requisites
 This document assumes that you already have an Emergency Response Demo environment available to you.
 Details of the installation procedure can be found in the ER-Demo [install documentation](install.md).
-If you have any questions or problems, please email: "emer-demo-team at redhat dot com" .
+If you have any questions or problems, please email: "emer-demo at redhat dot com" .

 ## 1.3.
 Scenario